revelrylabs/text_chunker_ex/README.md

 chunks = TextChunker.split(text)
 ```

-This will split your text using the default parameters - a chunk size of `1000`, chunk overlap of `200`, format of :`plaintext` and using the `RecursiveChunk` strategy.
+This will chunk up your text using the default parameters - a chunk size of `1000`, chunk overlap of `200`, format of :`plaintext` and using the `RecursiveChunk` strategy.

 The split method returns `Chunks` of your text.
 These chunks include the start and end bytes of each chunk.